 To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries…

 This article provides an overview of copyright law in the U.S., including how a copyright comes into being, what kind of material is protected, and how long you can count on that protection.

 Need Help with a Copyright?

 So you created a brilliant new piece of intellectual property.
 Maybe you wrote your first novel or captured a stunning sunset with your camera.
 Our copyright attorneys at Robinson & Henry can assist you in successfully completing your copyright registration, keeping a watchful eye on renewals and expirations, and recovering maximum damages in the unfortunate event someone illegally profits from your original material.
-Call 303-688-0944 to schedule your free consultation with a member of our Intellectual Property Team.
+Call 303-688-0944 to schedule your free case assessment with a member of our Intellectual Property Team.

 Why is Copyright Law Important?

 Copyright law serves dual purposes.
 Primarily, it protects original expression of ideas in various forms and media.
 That language is important because copyright does not protect the ideas themselves.
 You cannot copyright an idea.
 You can only copyright the actual production of the idea.

 The second purpose is less obvious but no less critical.
 Copyright law is an impetus for creativity.
 The law encourages individuals and businesses to produce original works of authorship by rewarding them with certain exclusive rights to profit from their efforts.